SAP/luigi/docs/navigation-parameters-reference.md

  ### intentMapping
 - **type**: array
-- **description**: contains an array of abstract intent objects that can be used to navigate through microfrontends thorugh LuigiClient linkManager.navigate() method.
+- **description**: contains an array of abstract intent objects that can be used to navigate through micro frontends through the [LuigiClient linkManager.navigate()](luigi-client-api.md#navigate) method.
 The attributes contained in each intent object of the array are abstract notations which can be used to define the target mapping of your desired intent navigation in a semantic way.
 Check our Advanced Scenarios page for an example scenario.
 - **attributes**:
   - **semanticObject**(string): may represent a business entity such as a sales order or a product.
 It enables navigating to such entities in an abstract implementation-independent way.
 It can only only contain alphanumerical characters.